-- Interpretation of academic and university policy - Questions or issues concerning, graduate credit hours and registration - Student accounts or student status discrepancies in SIS; issues with the student/ postdoc health plan policy - Student academic finances - Issues with academic performance.
+- Interpretation of academic and university policy - Questions or issues concerning, graduate credit hours and registration - Student accounts or student status discrepancies in SIS; issues with the student/ postdoc health plan policy - Student academic finances - Issues with academic or research performance.
 The vice dean's office can help to determine if academic probation is appropriate, provide templates and policy guidance, and discuss reasonable expectations during a probationary period.
-Do not wait for a crisis-contact the assistant dean for graduate and postdoctoral academic and student affairs early with concerns to talk through options and even alternatives to probation. - Grievances - Potential misconduct.
+Do not wait for a crisis-contact the assistant dean for graduate and postdoctoral academic and student affairs early with concerns to talk through options and even alternatives to probation. - Medical and Mental Health Concerns/Case Management.
+In an emergency, when there is imminent danger of physical harm to self and/or others, disabling emotional distress, and/or gross impairment in thinking, you may need to involve JHU Public Safety or the JHU Behavioral Health Crisis Support Team (BHCST) to assist you.
+Additionally, we offer many services for students across all dimensions of their well-being.
+With faculty assistance, we can safely connect students to resources resulting in personal safety and development, while also supporting their success toward degree completion.
+Guidance can be found online for Recognizing and Assisting Students in Distress.

+- Grievances, academic and/or work, covered under the PhD Union Collective Bargaining Agreement (CBA). - Potential misconduct.
 For any violations of student code of conduct, academic misconduct, or research misconduct, please contact us. - Liaison to JHU Office of General Counsel.
 For any graduate student/postdoctoral student issues with potential legal considerations. - Consultation for any difficult situation involving a graduate student/postdoctoral student that does not seem to fit into one of our policies or procedures.